gorbash1370/whisper-wrapper/README.md

 ## The Header
 The program inserts a header at the top of the transcript.
 The header and it's fields can be omitted or populated in the following ways:
   1. Completely omit the header by commenting out all lines within the `header_parts`.
 [Screenshot](https://github.com/gorbash1370/whisper_wrapper/blob/main/misc/screenshot_commented_out_header.PNG)
-  In this case, the only output will be the only the [transcript with a wordcount](https://github.com/gorbash1370/whisper_wrapper/blob/main/misc/screenshot_no_header.png)
+  In this case, the only output will be the only the [transcript](https://github.com/gorbash1370/whisper_wrapper/blob/main/misc/screenshot_no_header.png) with a wordcount.
   2. Omit some fields by commenting out the relevant lines in `header_parts`.
   3. Complete the `audio_info_batch` dictionary in `user_variables.py`.
-Information here will be inserted into the header for _all_ the files processed.
+[Screenshot](https://github.com/gorbash1370/whisper_wrapper/blob/main/misc/screenshot_audio_info_batch_dict.PNG) Information here will be inserted into the header for _all_ the files processed.
 Useful for a batch of files all sharing the same info (i.e. all the same Series or Hosted by the same person).
 Combine with commenting out in `header_parts` any fields you don't want to appear.
-[Screenshot](https://github.com/gorbash1370/whisper_wrapper/blob/main/misc/screenshot_audio_info_batch_dict.PNG)
   4. Not recommended: manually complete individual dictionaries within `audio_file_info` dictionary in the `user_variables.py` file for unique file by file info.
 [Screenshot](https://github.com/gorbash1370/whisper_wrapper/blob/main/misc/screenshot_audio_file_info_dict.PNG)

   #### Considerations regarding `audio_file_info` dictionary use: